Pharmacy First Year Residency Program

 PGY-1 Program Overview

 Past graduates of the PGY1 Pharmacy Practice residency have gained employment in several different settings and institutions.
-Many have continued as clinical pharmacy specialists within the VA system, while some are now clinical faculty or ambulatory care pharmacists in the private sector.
+Many have continued as clinical pharmacy practitioners within the VA system, while some are now clinical faculty or ambulatory care pharmacists in the private sector.
 Others continued their training in PGY-2 Psychiatry pharmacy residency programs.

 o Dispensing pharmacy